jwnorman/dplyr/revdep/problems.md

 *   checking dependencies in R code ...
 NOTE
     ```
     Namespace in Imports field not imported from: ‘markdown’
       All declared Imports should be used.
     ```

-# canvasXpress

-Version: 1.17.4

-## In both

-*   checking dependencies in R code ...
-NOTE
-    ```
-    Namespace in Imports field not imported from: ‘magrittr’
-      All declared Imports should be used.
-    ```